microsoft/vcpkg/docs/maintainers/vcpkg_download_distfile.md

 Avoid caching; this is a REST call or otherwise unstable.

 Requires `SKIP_SHA512`.

-### DISABLE_ARIA2
-Avoid using aria2 to download files.

-This switch is mainly used for downloading ARIA2.

 ### HEADERS
 A list of headers to append to the download request.
 This can be used for authentication during a download.